sudoanand/groupwat.ch/README.md

     </script>

 ## Installation
-Follow these steps to run groupwat.ch on your server (or localhost), it needs `php-cli` installed.
+Follow these steps to run groupwat.ch on your server

 - Step 1 : Clone the repo or [Download Zip](https://github.com/hack4mer/groupwat.ch/archive/master.zip) archive
 - Setup 2: Setup the socket server